-For our Hong Kong office, only a small amount of office and staff living non-hazardous wastes such as typing paper and packaging materials are generated, which are collected by the property management offices.
+For our Hong Kong office, the major hazardous wastes were light bulbs, printer toner cartridges, batteries and obsolete computer and small machines during the Reporting Period.
+All these hazardous wastes were collected by qualified collectors for further handling.
+There is only a small amount of office and staff living non-hazardous wastes such as typing paper and packaging materials are generated, which are collected by the property management offices.